 In Colonial Nursing & Rehabilitation Center, 7.79% of Patients had Pressure Ulcers

 This figure is is a measure of the percent of long-term patients which suffer from pressure ulcers.
 Many experts believe that pressure ulcers are a great indicator of a facility's nursing care quality.

 In Colonial Nursing & Rehabilitation Center, 3.33% of Patients had Serious Falls

 This statistic is an indication of the percent of long-term residents that sustained falls which resulted in major injury.
 We use this statistic in calculating our nursing grades.

 Minimizes Urinary Tract Infections

-This tells you the percentage of patients who sustained a urinary tract infection.
-UTI's are considered to be an indicator of the quality of nursing care at a nursing home.
-UTI's are often associated with worse hygiene protocols.
-Nevertheless, this metric may be misleading for certain nursing homes due to inconsistent reporting standards for infections.
+This datapoint tells you the percentage of long-term residents who experienced UTI's.
+UTI's may be an indication of a facility with worst hygiene practices.
+However, this metric may be skewed for some nursing homes due to varying reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication

-This figure measures the percentage of long-term care patients that are prescribed antipsychotic drugs.
-High levels of antipsychotic drug use may suggest that a nursing home is using these medications to control patient behavior in situations where such drugs are not medically indicated.
-Nevertheless, some facilities may need to rely on these medications due to having more patients suffering from cognitive disorders.
+This datapoint gauges the percent of long-term stay residents that were prescribed antipsychotic drugs.
+High levels of antipsychotic drug use may mean a nursing home is using these medications to control patient behavior in scenarios where such medications aren't medically indicated.
+However, some nursing homes may need to rely more on these drugs due to an increased number of patients suffering from Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication